-Free Time: Students learn through play while enjoying non-structured time at our agriculturally themed play area.
+Free Time: This lesson is included for all field experiences.
+Students learn through play while enjoying non-structured time at our agriculturally themed play area.
 Visiting teachers are responsible for their students during this session.
 More than one class may be in the Free Time area during one period.
+Schools may choose to visit the Drug Store instead of taking Free Time (please notify the Museum if this is preferred).